How to watch today's Trump impeachment trial live

 In the December vote, the House passed articles saying Trump abused power and obstructed Congress.
-Both votes were largely across party lines in the Democratic-controlled House, with 67 Senators in the Republican-controlled Senate needing to vote to remove the president for impeachment to pass.
+Both votes were largely across party lines in the Democratic-controlled House.
+The votes of 67 senators in the Republican-controlled Senate are required to remove the president from office.

 Full coverage of the impeachment hearings can be found at CBS News here.